-Don’t spend another anti-climactical New Year’s Eve in 2012 when you could be dancing the night away at a ball in Vienna.
+Don’t spend another anti-climactical New Year’s Eve when you could be dancing the night away at a ball in Vienna!

 The Austrian capital is famous for its season of winter balls, from the celebrity-pulling Opera Ball to the Flower Ball, or the Bonbon Ball celebrating confectioners.
 Over 400 balls are held through January and February.
 You can find the calendar for Vienna’s ball season here.

 But the biggest set piece of the season is the very first – held on New Year’s Eve every year in the wonderful imperial state rooms of the Hofburg Palace in Vienna.
 I can’t imagine a grander or more beautiful setting for a party.

 You should make this part of your Vienna itinerary!

 The chandeliers are brighter than stars.
 Thousands of red and white blooms stand in huge vases alongside the dance floor.
 The orchestra strikes up as the first fat flakes of snow fall outside.
 Church bells ring in the New Year and through the windows fireworks can be seen lighting up the sky.